defiant00/dnd/README.md

 ## Duskspire To Do

+* 2-3 griffons
+* 3-4 harpies (would hear the song in advance possibly)
+* a group of kobolds that set a trap on the path + kobold commander

+* arrive at Duskspire
+  * is a large half-circle up against a mountain, made mostly of stone and wood, buildings painted many colors
+    * cobblestone, somewhat chaotic as it has grown organically, many small clearings where trees and flowers are planted
+    * the Arcana Illuminata is the center of the circle and extends a long way into the mountain
+    * steps are carved into the sides of the mountains and a few layers of buildings are perched and carved into the mountainside
+  * guards immediately approach and Germain tells them the party's with him
+  * Duskspire has magical defenses and runes that detect magic at each of the gates
+* go see the council first
+  * Nil outfit - loose white shirt, brown leather shorts
+  * explain what happened
+  * Matthew should mention needing to strengthen the barrier
+  * Mylaela asks who they are (group name?) and thanks them for their help
-* Nil greetings
+  * during the initial talks, Nil should come introduce themself
     * Anno - shrinks down to their size, greets them, is excited to meet duck
     * Sylvester - grows to be a few inches shorter than him, greets, and gives him a copper (and refuses to elaborate)
-  * Reyna - greets, looks for a second then plucks the ruby from the air, lets the energy free with a "here you go little one" and returns it
+    * Reyna - greets, looks for a second then plucks the ruby from the air, lets the energy free with a "there you go little one" and returns it
       * ruby has been changed from the energy and would make an excellent focus
-* Nil changes outfits
-  * loose white shirt, brown leather shorts
+  * says that they need to look into things, and will see them again in a day or two
+    * "that is troubling news. we'll need to check in on the other nexus points"
+    * Germain and Matthew are asked to stay behind
+  * party can go explore
+* can stay at the guild hall while here
+* Germain finds them and gives them the 1200g for one of the doppelgangers
+* when meeting the council for the second time
-  * loose white blouse, pale yellow knee-length skirt
+  * Nil outfit - loose white blouse, pale yellow knee-length skirt
+  * explain that there have been four nexus points up until recently
+    * the one here at Duskspire
+    * the one at Emberhold under Cragsrest that the dwarves and dragonborn are experimenting with
+      * experimenting with tapping its elemental energy to power some amount of steampunk progress
+    * the one in the Felspring within the Greensway
+      * Falanor and Nurimor, once the crown of our civilization, ancient twin elven cities
+        * wiped out 400+ years ago, Mylaela should be somewhat nostalgic
+    * Talsworth
+      * don't worry, they're going to send a group to reinforce the barrier
+      * the shattering seems to have caused ripples throughout the leylines themselves
+      * some have shifted and tangled
+      * fortunately the other three stayed in place, but this lead to a lessening at Talsworth, and the formation of the one at the Emerald Depths
+  * there is now a fifth at the Emerald Depths
+    * deep in the ocean, a growing number of druids have gone there to help setting up the runes necessary to be able to live at that depth
+  * the council has received no ill word from Emberhold or the Emerald Depths, but it would be good to send an expert on rift energy to check those locations and the Felspring
+    * to that end, Nil has volunteered to go
+    * Matthew and Germain have other business to attend to
+      * Matthew wants to do more research and direct the search here
+      * Germain is going to get the word out among his contacts and check some things

+* recruitment challenge
+  * there is a dark red wooden door down a set of stairs in the guild hall
+    * basic sleep spell trap if you don't push in a stone on the wall next to the door
+      * Phil will facepalm if you set this one off
+  * small room with a door on the opposite side
+    * light is provided by three candles on a simple wooden table off to the side: lit, shadow, lit
+    * three locks
+      * first and third are locked, middle is trapped and will go off if attempted to unlock it
+      * the dagger goes into the middle
+  * small passageway with a couple trapped tiles
+  * leads into a large circular stone room
+    * drops off about 10' into the room, with a 10' drop into a 3' stream running left to right through a metal grate
+    * the rest appears to be a maze with ~ 10' high walls, and a number of torches along the outer wall
+    * the far passage has metal bars across it vertically, and two great direwolf statues flanking it
+    * there are a few levers hidden throughout that open the bars
+    * also getting judged on if you attack or try to stealth
+    * a number of things (coin, few bits of equipment, etc) strewn in corners, on the ground, and in the river
+    * meet Nalsora here if it starts going badly or if they get all levers then she'll enter from the now unblocked passage
+  * the passageway should be a dead end, but Nalsora just grabs the stone and pulls it aside like a door, forming a staircase
+  * if the players are considered hostile, they should be entangled

 ## Felspring To Do